-"RESOLVED THAT the consent of the Company be and is hereby accorded in terms of Section 293(1)(a) and other applicable provisions, if any, of the Companies Act, 1956, to the creation by the Board of Directors of the Company of such mortgages, charges and hypothecations in addition to the existing mortgages, charges and hypothecations created by the Company as the Board may direct on all or any of movable and immovable properties and such of the assets of the Company, both present and future, in such manner as the Board may direct, together with power to take over the management / undertaking of the Company in certain events to or in favour of all or any of the Financial Institutions, Investment Institutions and their subsidiaries, Army Group Insurance Fund, Banks, Mutual Funds and other Bodies Corporate (hereinafter referred to as the 'lending agencies') / Trustees for the holders of debentures / bonds or other instruments to secure borrowings of the Company by way of loans / issue of debentures / bonds and / or other instruments which may be issued on a private placement basis or otherwise, not exceeding Rs.50 Crores which have been / are proposed to be obtained from, or privately placed with the lending agencies together with interest thereon at the agreed rates, further interest, liquidated damages, premium on prepayment or on redemption, costs, charges, expenses and all other moneys payable by the Company to the trustees under the trust deed and to the lending agencies under their respective Agreements / Loan Agreements / Debenture Trust Deeds entered into / to be entered into by the Company in respect of the said borrowings.
+"RESOLVED THAT the consent of the Company be and is hereby accorded in terms of Section 293(1)(a) and other applicable provisions, if any, of the Companies Act, 1956, to the creation by the Board of Directors of the Company of such mortgages, charges and hypothecations in addition to the existing mortgages, charges and hypothecations created by the Company as the Board may direct on all or any of movable and immovable properties and such of the assets of the Company, both present and future, in such manner as the Board may direct, together with power to take over the management / undertaking of the Company in certain events to or in favour of all or any of the Financial Institutions, Investment Institutions and their subsidiaries, Army Group Insurance Fund, Banks, Mutual Funds and other Bodies Corporate (hereinafter referred to as the 'lending agencies') / Trustees for the holders of debentures / bonds or other instruments to secure borrowings of the Company by way of loans / issue of debentures / bonds and / or other instruments which may be issued on a private placement basis or otherwise, not exceeding Rs.50 Crores which have been / are proposed to be obtained from, or privately placed with the lending agencies together with interest thereon at the agreed rates, further interest, liquidated damages, premium on pre-payment or on redemption, costs, charges, expenses and all other moneys payable by the Company to the trustees under the trust deed and to the lending agencies under their respective Agreements / Loan Agreements / Debenture Trust Deeds entered into / to be entered into by the Company in respect of the said the said documents, agreements and/ or writings may contain a provision empowering the lending agencies / trustees or any of them to takeover the management of the business and undertaking or concern or undertakings and / or concerns of the Company in certain events and to do all such acts, deeds, matters and things and to execute all such documents and writings as it may consider necessary, for the purpose of giving effect to this Resolution."

-"RESOLVED FURHTER THAT the Board of Directors of the Company be and is hereby authorised to finalise with the lending agencies / trustees or any of them, the documents, agreements or other writings for creating the mortgages / charges / hypothecations and to accept or make any alterations, changes, variations to or in the terms and conditions, notwithstanding that the said documents, agreements and/ or writings may contain a provision empowering the lending agencies / trustees or any of them to takeover the management of the business and undertaking or concern or undertakings and / or concerns of the Company in certain events and to do all such acts, deeds, matters and things and to execute all such documents and writings as it may consider necessary, for the purpose of giving effect to this Resolution."
+"RESOLVED FURHTER THAT the Board of Directors of the Company be and is hereby authorised to finalise with the lending agencies / trustees or any of them, the documents, agreements or other writings for creating the mortgages / charges / hypothecations and to accept or make any alterations, changes, variations to or in the terms and conditions, notwithstanding that

-To consider and, if thought fit, to pass with or without modification the following resolution as a special resolution:
+7. To consider and, if thought fit, to pass with or without modification the following resolution as a special resolution: